 If the Level 1 criteria for identification are met, service providers must comply with several validation requirements for their compliance with PCI DSS:

-- Network scans performed quarterly by an approved scanning vendor;
+• Network scans are performed quarterly by an approved scanning vendor;

-Regardless of your regulatory environment, data security must be integrated into all aspects of your business.
-Instead of using spreadsheets to manage your compliance requirements, implement Reciprocity ZenComply to streamline evidence and audit management for all of your compliance frameworks.
+Instead of using spreadsheets to manage your compliance requirements, implement RiskOptics ZenGRC to streamline evidence and audit management.

-Quality software can make PCI compliance accessible and more cost-efficient by outlining the requirements and providing tools to manage the documentation.
+Quality software can make PCI compliance accessible and cost-efficient by outlining the requirements and providing tools to manage the documentation.
 Pre-loaded templates guide you through the process.
-Cross-mapping common requirements across multiple compliance frameworks simplifies evidence collection and reduces the workload on your team.
+Cross-mapping standard conditions across multiple compliance frameworks reduces your team’s workload.

-ZenComply is ready to assist you in managing the whole lifecycle of all your essential cybersecurity risk management frameworks – the PCI standard, but also ISO, HIPAA, and others.
-The tools enable you to identify threats in real-time and take control measures before they become real problems.
+ZenGRC is ready to assist you in managing the whole lifecycle of all your essential cybersecurity risk management frameworks – the PCI standard, ISO, HIPAA, and others.
+The tools enable you to identify threats in real time and take control measures before they become real problems.

 Schedule a demo and get started on hassle-free PCI compliance – the Zen way!